 - R is usually rolled

-Fijian Words & Phrases to Know
+Fijian Words and Phrases to Know

 While English is widely spoken, locals will appreciate the effort and respect for saying words and phrases in their native language.
 Here are some phrases to try…

 I’m sorry – lomana